bitrise-io/devcenter/_articles/getting-started/Getting-started-with-Android-apps.md

    * `Package name`: the package name of your Android app
    * `Track`: the track where you want to deploy your APK (alpha/beta/rollout/production)

-{% include message_box.html type="note" title="Other deploy steps you can add to your workflow" content="Click the `+` sign on the left side of your Workflow and select another `DEPLOY` step from our collection, for example, `Appetize.io deploy` or `Amazon Device Farm File Directory`, if you wish. "%}
+{% include message_box.html type="info" title="Other deploy steps you can add to your workflow" content="Click the `+` sign on the left side of your Workflow and select another `DEPLOY` step from our collection, for example, `Appetize.io deploy` or `Amazon Device Farm File Directory`, if you wish. "%}

 That's all!
 Start or schedule a build and share the URL with external testers or distribute your app on an app store of your choice!